Textualize/textual/docs/blog/posts/creating-tasks-overhead.md

 # Overhead of Python Asyncio tasks

-Every widget in Textual, be it a button, tree view, or a text input, runs a [asyncio](https://docs.python.org/3/library/asyncio.html) task.
+Every widget in Textual, be it a button, tree view, or a text input, runs an [asyncio](https://docs.python.org/3/library/asyncio.html) task.
 There is even a task for [scrollbar corners](https://github.com/Textualize/textual/blob/e95a65fa56e5b19715180f9e17c7f6747ba15ec5/src/textual/scrollbar.py#L365) (the little space formed when horizontal and vertical scrollbars meet).

 <!-- more -->